lsst/dp0-2_lsst_io/data-products-dp0-2/index.rst

 --------

 Source detection, measurement, and characterization have been run on the PVIs, coadds, and difference images to generate catalog data.
-Catalog data are accessible with the :ref:`Data-Access-Analysis-Tools-TAP` via the Portal or Notebook Aspect, and with the Butler via the Notebook Aspect.
+Catalog data are accessible with :ref:`Data-Access-Analysis-Tools-TAP` via the Portal or Notebook Aspect, and with the Butler via the Notebook Aspect.

 **DP0.2 Table Schema:**
 The column names, units, and descriptions of the DP0.2 catalogs listed in the table below are all available via the `DP0.2 schema browser <https://dm.lsst.org/sdm_schemas/browser/dp02.html>`_.

+**Multiple similar butler catalogs**, which contain the same data but are slightly differently named and differently formatted, can be found by querying the collections in the butler registry.
+Some tables require different types of inputs: for example, "diaSourceTable" can be queried with a dataId that includes the visit, whereas "diaSourceTable_tract" can be queried with a dataId that includes the tract number.
+The table below lists the catalogs most likely to be most useful to most people.
+Note that in the future, for real LSST data releases, this level of redundancy in the catalog data would not be served.

 .. list-table:: Catalog data available for DP0.2.
    :widths: 100 100 390